Top 10 Open Source Software Examples of 2025

 6. Tools and Utilities

 A wide variety of open-source tools and utilities are available.
-These include text editors, image editors, web browsers, email clients, and much more.
+These include text editors, image editors, web browsers, email clients, dam software and much more.

 7. Games